atextor/OGIT-wiki/Graph-API-Tutorial.md

 ## Query data in OGIT

 You can run a gremlin query to list items in OGIT.
-Please look at the  https://github.com/arago/OGIT/wiki/API-Reference under `Listing items`.
+Please look at the [API-Reference] (https://github.com/arago/OGIT/wiki/API-Reference) under `Listing items`.
-The gremlin methods are listed here https://github.com/tinkerpop/gremlin/wiki/Gremlin-Steps.
+The gremlin methods are listed [here] (https://github.com/tinkerpop/gremlin/wiki/Gremlin-Steps).